Piercing Services

 -

 Delayed Bleeding from Movement – This requires medical attention.
-While waiting to be seen, apply gentle pressure with clean gauze or a paper towel for 15 minutes at a time.
+While waiting to be seen, wash hands & apply gentle pressure with clean gauze or a paper towel for 15 minutes at a time.
 Do not remove the jewelry unless advised by a medical professional.

 -